elisapolystar/zeebe-test-bench/README.md

 ## Running job workers without zbctl
 `zeebe-job-worker` is a Gradle project which includes pre-defined job workers.
 To run:
-- Option 1: In terminal, change the directory to `zeebe-job-worker` and run `gradle bootRun`
+- Open `zeebe-job-worker` in IntelliJ IDEA.
-- Option 2: Open `zeebe-job-worker` in IntelliJ IDEA and choose the Run button.
+- Open a job worker file (e.g., `CartUpdate.kt`) and click the `Run` button.
+Note that the run configuration (next to the run button) should be `Current File`.

 Each job worker can print one or more output lines to the command line upon whenever it's job worker is needed.